 As with personal credit cards, an annual fee might make sense if other card perks outweigh the yearly cost of having the card.
 For example, maybe the credit card offers higher rewards or lower interest rates.

-While some cards waive the annual fee for the first year, there’s no annual fee¤ ever with the Amazon Business Prime American Express Card.
+While some cards waive the annual fee for the first year, there’s no annual fee¤ with the Amazon Business Prime American Express Card.

 Tip: Besides no annual fees, there’s no foreign transaction fees‡¤ with the Card, so you can do business on your terms – wherever you are.